triniwiz/nativescript-videorecorder/README.md

 ### VideoRecorder methods:

 * **record(options?: Options): Promise<{ file?: string } >** Return a Promise with an object containing the filepath as `file` key.
 It may not be there if the video has been saved to the gallery.
-An optional `options` parameter can be given to override instance `options`.
+An optional `options` parameter can be given to override instance `options`, this is deprecated.
 * **requestPermissions(): Promise<void>** Return a Promise, resolved if permissions are OK (ask for permissions if not), rejected if user didn't have accepted the permissions.
 This method is implicitely called by `record()`
+* **isAvailable(): boolean** Check if device has a camera and is compatible with what has been set in options

-Promises can be rejected with:
+Promises above can be rejected with:

 * `{ event: 'denied'}` - Permissions have not been accepted
 * `{ event: 'cancelled'}` - Video capture have been canceled